continuedev/continue/extension/src/README.md

 10. Then run `npm run compile`

-7. Open `src/activate.ts` file (or any TypeScript file)
+11. Open `src/activate.ts` file (or any TypeScript file)

-7. Press `F5` on your keyboard to start `Run and Debug` mode
+12. Press `F5` on your keyboard to start `Run and Debug` mode

-8. `cmd+shift+p` to look at developer console and select Continue commands
+13. `cmd+shift+p` to look at developer console and select Continue commands

-9. Every time you make changes to the code, you need to run `npm run compile`
+14. Every time you make changes to the code, you need to run `npm run compile`

-10. If you run into a "command not found" error, try running `npm run rebuild` and then `npm run compile`
+15. If you run into a "command not found" error, try running `npm run rebuild` and then `npm run compile`

 ## Alternative: Install a packaged version

-You should always have a packaged version installed in VSCode, because when Continue is broken you'll want a stable version to help you debug.
+You should always have a packaged version installed in VS Code, because when Continue is broken you'll want a stable version to help you debug.
 There are four key commands in the `package.json`:

 1. `npm run package` will create a .vsix file in the `build/` folder that can then be installed.
 It is this same file that you can share with others who want to try the extension.

-2. `npm run install-extension` will install the extension to VSCode.
-You should then see it in your installed extensions in the VSCode sidebar.
+2. `npm run install-extension` will install the extension to VS Code.
+You should then see it in your installed extensions in the VS Code sidebar.

 3. `npm run uninstall` will uninstall the extension.
 You don't always have to do this thanks to the reinstall command, but can be useful when you want to do so manually.